cfpb/consumerfinance.gov/docs/atomic-structure.md

 ### Folder Structure

 Atomic code is currently separated and named based on asset type.
-This is a mistake in my view, as I believe we should begin migrating to a modular folder structure based on the component.
+This may be viewed as a mistake, in which case the code should begin to be migrated to a modular folder structure based on the component.

 #### Current Structure